Diamond Dove

 Training Milestones for Diamond Dove

-Successful training for Diamond Dove respects this species's beginner trainability profile and natural friendly tendencies.
+Good training outcomes in a Diamond Dove come from aligning technique to the breed's specific learning pace, which typically shows as beginner trainability and friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Diamond Dove's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Diamond Dove's straightforward trainability means most owners can handle basic training independently with good resources.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources